 Certificate in Epidemiology (CE)

 The Certificate of Epidemiology (CE) requires the completion of 12 credits.
-Transfer credits may not be applied toward the CE.
-Courses taken prior to admission may not be applied toward the completion of the certificate.
-Refer to the admissions page for more details.
+Non-PUBH course transfer credits may not be applied toward the CE.

 The 12-credit Certificate in Epidemiology will provide an overview of epidemiology, the basic science of public health.
 Students will be taught the principles and methods of epidemiologic investigation and an overview of relevant biostatistical applications, including the basis for conducting and interpreting epidemiologic studies.
 Students will take the following: